 However, climate change and Russia’s invasion of Ukraine have shown how vulnerable Europe’s energy supplies actually are.

-Russian fossil fuels are being used as an economic and political weapon, resulting in soaring energy costs and uncertain supply lines throughout Europe.
+Russian fossil fuels are being used as an economic and political weapon, resulting in volatile energy prices and unreliable supply lines throughout Europe.

 Meanwhile, the effects of climate change are already being felt across the world and delivering secure, sustainable and affordable energy for citizens and businesses has become a matter of urgency.

-Russia’s military attack on Ukraine has caused energy supply problems that highlight Europe’s need to rapidly transition to clean energy sources.
+Russia’s military attack on Ukraine has caused problems with energy supplies and costs that highlight Europe’s need to rapidly transition to clean energy sources.

 Ursula von der Leyen, European Commission President